gavanw/vqisosmall/README.md

 6) type "explorer ."

-7) extract "resources.zip" to this folder (this link to this file is at the top of this readme)
+7) extract "resources.zip" to this folder (this link to this file is at the top of this readme).
+This means put all the contents of resources in the vqisosmall directory, not the resources directory with its contents.

 8) open "GLSLFragmentLighting.sln"